 4. Smart Learning Products

-With the education tech industry projected to see manifold growth in 2020, smart learning products too will see a spurt in growth as they help enhance the overall learning experience.
+With the education tech industry seeing manifold growth in recent years, 2022 will also see smart learning products face a spurt in growth as they help enhance the overall learning experience.
 IoT hardware will come into play here as well, even as they are used for purposes such as offering real-time communication tools and time-stamping for tracking student progress and security features like lighting.

 For starters, we are already seeing traditional chalkboards give way to digital whiteboards and tablets are being used in place of textbooks.
 They are typically easy to use and simple to follow, thus allowing for an experience that is as good as a one-on-one class in person.

 Pen tablets too are being extensively used by instructors in online classes as they allow them to express their ideas and thoughts using text and drawings, just like they would do on a piece of paper.
 Vishal Raina, founder and instructor at the after school coding program YoungWonks, explains how technology has come to play an important role in conducting online classes for their students across the world.
 “There are three main aspects to teaching a student in person.
 First come the visual cues.
 This need is addressed by the cameras and excellent video conferencing in our online classes.
 Next comes hearing out the student and talking back to him and her, this is taken care of by the audio.
 The third aspect is being able to draw something using text and drawings which is replicated in the online class using screen sharing.
 In fact, our instructors can draw, highlight and annotate better than on paper, thanks to the use of highlights, colours and digital tools.

 Thus at YoungWonks, we make full use of smart learning technology and products so as to offer our students an online class that is no less than being taught in person,” he shares.